 Innovative designers are in high demand

 More than ever, businesses understand the importance of innovation and design.
 In some industries, like big tech, these skills are crucial to a company’s short-term stability and long-term survival.
-As a result, innovative designers are in high demand, and the most creative of them all can earn big salaries and make significant contributions to the world around them.
+As a result, graduates from design programmes with a focus on innovation are in high demand, and the most creative of them all can earn big salaries and make significant contributions to the world around them.

 In the UK, the average salary for an entry-level design engineer is £28,000.
 In the United States, an innovation engineer earns an average of $76,014.
 Senior Designers at Google and Amazon command salaries well into the six figures.

 And companies are getting plenty for their money.
 A top designer adds value to a company’s products and services, stimulate sales growth, and exploit new markets.
 Research by the UK Design Council claims that every £1 invested in design leads to £20 in net turnover.
 A culture that values design innovation can also benefit in less tangible ways.
 These include increased brand recognition, staff morale, and overall productivity.

 Many companies are now taking a systematic approach to creative thinking, incorporating free thinkers within more traditional business models.
 It might seem paradoxical, but this model has been very successful for Virgin and Barclays Bank.
 In a report from Warwick Business School, Pietro Micheli stated, "Design is most powerful when culturally embedded. [...]
 The stereotypical view is that design and innovation require endless freedom and that creative results are the product of random activities.
 Our case study companies demonstrate exactly the opposite: design processes are clearly structured and often codified."

 Design innovation is no longer a luxury for many companies.
 Instead, it has become a necessity as innovative designers are being pointed out as the new CEOs.